Calcutta Rescue: Street Medicine

 Two street medicine ambulances roam around the slums of Kolkata, Howrah and also remote villages of far districts providing healthcare, immunisation, mother and child health treatment to the slum dwellers who are not able to visit the clinics.

 Handicrafts

-A fairtrade accredited handicrafts unit provides employment to former patients without any employment, drop-out students, domestic abuse survivors.
+A fair trade accredited handicrafts unit provides employment to former patients without any employment, drop-out students, domestic abuse survivors.

 Volunteers

 Clinical and non-clinical volunteers from India and abroad share their skills and assist in skill development of the local staff.

 Calcutta Rescue has established supporter groups in The Netherlands, Germany, Switzerland, United Kingdom, Norway, France, Canada and the United States.